melecajou/conanserverstatus/README.md

 - **Admin Commands**: Provides administrative functionalities:
     - `/setvip @User <level>`: Sets the user's VIP level **globally** across the entire cluster.
     - `/sync_roles`: (Admin only) Iterates through all player databases and assigns the configured registered role to any user who has linked their account but doesn't have the role yet.
+- **Warp System**: Allows registered players to teleport to pre-defined locations using the in-game command `!warp <location>`.
+    - **Cooldowns**: Configurable cooldown period to prevent abuse.
+    - **Feedback**: Sends a Direct Message to the user upon successful teleportation.
+    - **Restrictions**: Only players with a linked Discord account can use this feature.
 - **Isolated Data Paths**: Each server uses its own separate database for stats, while player identity and VIP status are managed in a unified global registry (`data/global_registry.db`).
 - **Robust and Resilient**: Features resilient RCON connection handling to gracefully manage temporary server unavailability.